Social Security Agreement between Australia and Portugal - Frequently Asked Questions

 Australian legislation requires a person to have a minimum of 10 years Australian residence before they can claim Age Pension or Disability Support Pension (this rule changes if the person becomes disabled after they take up permanent residence in Australia).
 It also requires the person to be an Australian resident and in Australia to claim a pension.

 NB: Parenting Payment (single) and Bereavement Allowance have different residence requirements to Age Pension and Disability Support Pension.

-The Department of Human Services website has information on residence requirements for payments covered by the Agreement.
+The Services Australia website has information on residence requirements for payments covered by the Agreement.

 Portuguese legislation requires minimum insurance periods to qualify for benefits.